section-engineering-education/engineering-education/articles/stripe-integration-react/index.md

 ### Switch to Test Mode on Stripe

 This step is important to ensure we are in testing mode.
 This enables us to test aspects of payments such as receiving payments, sending payments, or approving refunds.
-On the bottom left of your dashboard, you should find the *Viewing test data* button.
+On the bottom left of your dashboard, you should find the **Viewing test data** button.
 Enable that by toggling the button provided.
 The dashboard is shown for your reference.

 ![Dashboard View](dashboard.jpg)
 *Dashboard View*

 ### Obtain Stripe Access Token
 You will find a section called `Get your test API keys`.
-Under there, you will find two keys, a **Publishable key**, and a **secret key**.
+Under there, you will find two keys, a **Publishable key**, and a **Secret key**.
 As the name suggests, we need to keep these keys secure.
 The publishable key is used to send requests, whereas the secret key is stored in the `.env` file at the backend.

 ![API Test Keys](api_test_keys.jpg)
 *API Keys on Dashboard*